 Guinea pig boarding facilities offer care and accommodation for your small pets when you are unable to look after them yourself.

-There are many small pet boarding services, some of which offer short term boarding and others that offer a longer term option if required.
+There are many small pet boarding services throughout the UK, some of which offer short term boarding and others that offer a longer term option if required.
 Some guinea pig hotels offer more luxurious accommodation whereas others will be more basic.

 Facilities at a guinea pig boarding facility will vary and it is important you find out exactly what they offer and how your guinea pigs will be cared for over the period you are away.